 Visitors can enjoy watching flowering cherry trees in Brooklyn's parks and neighborhoods, but especially at the famous Brooklyn Botanic Garden.
 But when exactly is cherry blossom season, and when do the cherry trees actually flower?

-Cherry blossom season in Brooklyn, NY runs from mid March to late April.
+Cherry blossom season in Brooklyn runs from mid-March to late April.
 In fact, different varieties of cherry trees blossom at different times in the spring.
 Weeping cherry trees bloom before the double-blossom cherry trees.
 So, you can enjoy cherry blossom season over a period of weeks, and see different trees bloom in the course of the month.

-If you don't want to shell out the cash for the Brooklyn Botanic Garden (a tip-its free on Tuesdays), head to neighboring Prospect Park, where you can see cherry trees blossom in April.
+If you don't want to shell out the cash for the Brooklyn Botanic Garden (local tip: it's free on Fridays before noon), head to neighboring Prospect Park, where you can see cherry trees blossom in April.
 If the weather permits, pack a lunch and start your picnic season on the lawn in this beloved Brooklyn park.

 Cherry blossom fans who happen to be runners should pack their running shoes and partake in the Prospect Park Track Club's Cherry Tree 10-Miler.
 Although the race does take place in February, slightly before Cherry Blossom season officially begins, it's a Brooklyn running tradition.

 If you're in Brooklyn during the spring, be sure to carve out time to stop and see the cherry trees blossom.
 Don't forget your camera, because you'll want to Instagram these #cherryblossom pics.
 Can't get to Brooklyn (or elsewhere)?
 Plenty of cities have cherry blossom webcams so you can watch the beauty from the comfort of your couch.